utilmeta/utilmeta-py/docs/en/guide/api-route.md

 ### Configure routing using `@api.route`

-We know that `@api` the following method decorator can declare the API interface through the decorator function.
-In addition, there is a `@api.route` decorator used to configure the route for the API class.
+There is a `@api.route` decorator used to configure the route for the entire API class.
 The usage is as follows

 ```python
 from utilmeta.core import api, request